Alhyoss/android-flashable-zip/README.md

 Modify the `zip/update.sh` file to include the modifications you want to make to your Android device.
 Helper functions are available to use.
 See `zip/utils/utils.sh` for the list of helper functions.

+You can also add additional files (scripts, binaries, ...) and extract them from the zip file using unzip or the helper functions.

 The following partitions should be accessible in read-write:
 * `/system_root` (Root of the Android filesystem)
 * `/system`